douglaslinsmeyer/code-challenge-1/README.md

 # My Branch Notes

+**To run program**
-* Ensure you have Node installed on your machine
+1. Ensure you have Node installed on your machine
-* To start the app run "node app.js -f hands.txt"
+1. run in shell "node app.js -f hands.txt"
+1. Answer the questions you are prompted as you wish

+**About my solution**
+* I chose to build a static JSON obect(s) of every possible hand combination.
+So when a user runs the app instead of running the algorithm for every hand.
+Under src/GenerateJsonData I have 3 files, one for generating all the possible hand combinations.
+Another for assigning the value of each hand.
+And one fir finding and replacing some stuff to format the JSON appropriatly.

+* There are 2652 json files and each have bout 150,000 different hand conbinations.
+When running the scripts to generate everything, I had to do batches of 100 so that node would not time out.

-    *
+* Enjoy!

 # The Challenge